Previous dayMarch 20, 2026Next day

 0.0 km40--✓ ReviewedUSGS →

-A magnitude 2.4 earthquake was recorded 11 km S of Woodlake, Virginia on March 20, 2026 at 21:51 UTC.
+On March 20, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 11 km S of Woodlake, Virginia at 21:51 UTC.
 Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
-Nearby residents submitted 40 felt reports to the USGS DYFI platform.
+40 people reported feeling the earthquake via the USGS Did You Feel It? system.
 At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 37.318°N, -77.664°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 37.318°, -77.664°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20